 - Focusing on trouble spots

-Some publishers are unable to meet their content demands and in some cases, have to let their workers go.
+Some publishers are unable to meet their content demands and, in some cases, have to let their workers go.
 It comes to an issue of cost-effectiveness.
-This is a big reason while publishers turn to freelancers but it isn’t the only one.
-There are a multitude of benefits that publishers can get from hiring freelancers.
+This is a big reason while publishers turn to freelancers, but it isn’t the only one.
+There is a multitude of benefits that publishers can get from hiring freelancers.
 Some of these include:-

 - Publishers can cut their overhead costs